darwinchan2002/fa21-cse110-lab3/standup.md

-# Daily Standup Meeting Template
+# Daily Standup Meeting

 ### Date
+Enter your meeting date here

+### Time
+Enter your meeting time here

+### Participants (Name, mood)
-Enter your response here
+- Enter the participants of your meeting here

 ### What did I work on yesterday?
+- Enter your name here
-Enter your response here
+  - Enter your response here

 ### What am I working on today?
+- Enter your name here
-Enter your response here
+  - Enter your response here

 ### What issues are blocking me?
+- Enter your name here
-Enter your response here
+  - Enter your response here